It is very easy to say “I am against the caste system”. In fact, it is so easy, that everyone says it.

 Doesn’t everyone lose something when they stand up for something?
 Isn’t it universal?

-In my case, I’ve realized I have, till now (and I don’t for one second believe this run would continue) managed to engage, understand, and if possible, co-opt or push back some beliefs that crop up during personal interactions.
+In my case, I’ve realized that I have, till now (and I don’t for one second believe this run would continue) managed to engage, understand, and if possible, co-opt or push back some beliefs that crop up during personal interactions.

 That is probably why many people condone casteism.